SrB-WORLD/c-compiler/README.md

 # C Compiler for RISC-V (32-bit)

 This project implements a custom **C compiler** that translates pre-processed C90 code into **RISC-V (RV32IM)** assembly.
-It was developed to explore compiler architecture, code generation, and low-level programming concepts within a reproducible Docker-based Ubuntu environment.
+It was developed to explore compiler architecture, code generation, and low-level programming concepts.

 ---